bachir151/stage/src/readme.md

 Usage :
--Put all the files in the same repo and witre after these following lines from the repo  :
+-  Put all the files in the same repo and witre after these following lines from the repo  :
 ```$ mkdir build```
 ```$ cd build ```
 ```$ cmake ..```